 Are there workers who do not celebrate Christmas who want to work on Christmas day and instead stay home on a different day?
 Is it reasonable (or potentially profitable) for your business to have employees working on Christmas Day?
 Imagine how accommodated your non-Christmas celebrating workers will feel if you offer them flexibility to work a day that is not a holiday for them - and be given the choice to honor their own customs (without taking PTO!).

 Incorporating Floating Holidays

-Companies continue to expand their PTO policies, offer flexible work schedules, allow remote and hybrid options, and even experiment with unlimited time off in response to employee feedback.
+Companies continue to expand their PTO policies, offer flexible work schedules, allow remote and hybrid work policies, and even experiment with unlimited time off in response to employee feedback.
 Direct Employers Association indicates that, of their members “More than 64% of respondents said they currently offer “floating holidays” and 27% of the respondents who don’t said they are considering offering them in the future.”

 A floating holiday is a paid day off unattached to a specific day on the calendar.
 The selected date it is taken is at the employee’s discretion.
 It is termed a floating holiday because it “floats” or moves to whichever date the employee chooses.

 Companies can create a floating holiday policy that works best for them.
 For example, your organization can choose to award a set number of floating holidays over the November to January period, or to award them annually.
 You can choose whether unused floating holidays roll over to next year or not.
 Observed days can be predefined during an employee's onboarding, booked at the beginning of the year, or taken ad-hoc.